dezeroku/gpu_passthrough/README.md

 These are present in `scripts` directory

-- `iommu_groups.sh` (copied over from Arch Wiki) for listing IOMMU groups
+- `iommu_groups` (copied over from Arch Wiki) for listing IOMMU groups
-- `setup.sh` for getting the required ISOs
+- `setup` for getting the required ISOs
-- `start.sh` (requires manual configuration) for automation of the binding, isolating, etc.
+- `start` (requires manual configuration) for automation of the binding, isolating, etc.

+## XML configuration

+The `xmls` directory contains common configurations.

+Common requirements for these are:

+- `ISOs/virtio-win.iso` obtainable via `scripts/setup`
+- `ISOs/windows.iso` that you have to obtain yourself, the recommended way is to download directly from Microsoft.
+  The version used for testing was `Win11_22H2_English_x64v2.iso`, but it should work fine with other releases too